freedomofpress/securedrop/docs/overview.rst

 Setting up SecureDrop is a multi-step process.
 Before getting started, you should make sure that you're prepared to operate and maintain it.
-You'll need a systems administrator who's familiar with Linux, the GNU utilities, and the Bash shell.
+You'll need a systems admin who's familiar with Linux, the GNU utilities, and the Bash shell.
 You'll need the :doc:`hardware <hardware>` on which SecureDrop runs — this will normally cost $2000-$3000 dollars.
 The journalists in your organization will need to be trained in the operation of SecureDrop, and